 2. Try vinegar.

-How to De-Age Brass Hardware
+Don’t Like The Look?
+Here’s How To De-Age Brass Hardware

 There’s always a chance you’ll artificially age your brass hardware and then decide you don’t like the look.
 That’s okay!
 You can easily de-age it with Barkeeper’s Friend or Brasso for a shiny new look.
+This flexibility allows you to experiment without fear of permanent changes.

 What a great tip!
 Can you link the hardware?